While visiting Mars or the moon may never happen in my lifetime, I’m happy I got to experience the next best thing—Yellowstone National Park.

 Type of Trail: Loop

-Snow-capped peaks rising above dense forests make this one of the must-see highlights of Grand Teton.
+Snow-capped peaks rising above dense forests makes this a must see in Grand Teton National Park.
 The path loops around Colter Bay and is a haven for those seeking lots of wildlife.

 Deer, beavers, otters, ospreys, moose, and many other species can be found roaming through the wilderness.
 Bear spray is a must to avoid an unsettling encounter.